-- 1. analyze running time for many kinds of algorithms
+1. analyze running time for many kinds of algorithms

 - 2. design divide-and-conquer algorithms

 - 3. design dynamic programming algorithms

 - 4. design network flow-based algorithms

 - 5. write linear / integer programs

 - 6. apply large-scale search / heuristic algorithms

 - 7. efficiently store and answer queries about data

 - 8. prove a problem is NP-complete

-Coursework: Coursework will consist of near weekly homeworks that will include algorithm design and analysis problems and some programming assignments, 2 midterms, and a final.
-The midterms will be non-cumulative, while the final will cover everything from the class.
+Coursework: Coursework will consist of near weekly homeworks that will include algorithm design and analysis problems and some programming assignments, a midterm, and a final.
+The final will cover everything from the class.